kingluddite/web-dev-notes/full-stack/udemy/112n-full-stack-react-with-graphql-and-apollo-boost/01-server-side/06-create-connect-mongodb-remote-mlab.md

 `$ npm run dev`

 * If all is well you will see DB connected in terminal
-* But sometimes you might get SSH errors to connect to mLab if you are working in a public library or a secure environment so to install mongo locally you can do the following
+* But sometimes you might get **SSH errors** to connect to `mLab`
+* (if you are working in a public library or a secure environment so to install mongo locally you can do the following):

 ## Another potential error (if local development)
 * Check if mongo is > 4 `$ mongo --version`